wayne2743/innova_general_validator/README.md

 .\mvnw spring-boot:run
 ```
 3. You should see the service run on `http://loacalhost:8080`
+4. And could see more detail in `http://loacalhost:8080/swagger-ui/index.html` to find out all apis.

 # Function Verification
 ## > Unit test & Integeration test